 What is Sleep Apnea?

-Sleep apnea is a common sleep disorder characterized by constant interruptions in breathing throughout the sleep cycle.
+Sleep apnea is a common sleep disorder, and if you’re in Ventura and experiencing symptoms, seek help for sleep apnea Ventura.
+It’s characterized by constant interruptions in breathing throughout the sleep cycle.
 This condition occurs because the upper airways repeatedly collapse during the night, preventing normal breathing during sleep.

 The main types of sleep apnea are the following: Obstructive sleep apnea, the most common form, which occurs when the throat muscles relax Central sleep apnea, which occurs when the brain does not send correct signals to the muscles that control breathing Complex sleep apnea syndrome, also called treatment-emergent central sleep apnea, which occurs when someone has obstructive sleep apnea and central sleep apnea